AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

 Using these two operators, we can lift non-dependent functions with arbitrary arities to congruences.
 For example, if we have `(p : a₀ ≡ a₁)`{.agda}, `(q : b₀ ≡ b₁)`{.agda} and `(f : A → B → C)`{.agda}, then `(f & p ⊗ q)`{.agda} has type `(f a₀ b₀ ≡ f a₁ b₁)`{.agda}.
 Note that both operators associate left, and `_&_`{.agda} binds more strongly.
 This is reminiscent of the lifting syntax with applicative functors [@mcbride2008applicative] in Haskell programming.

-Furthermore, we use coercion instead of transport (see HoTT book [@hottbook, pp. 72], also named `subst` in the Agda standard library CIT):
+Furthermore, we use coercion instead of transport (see HoTT book [@hottbook, pp. 72], also named `subst` in the Agda standard library):

 ~~~{.agda}
     coe : A ≡ B → A → B